 Golden shimmering palaces and temples, solid teakwood mansions, museums of everything imaginable, shopping that never ends, and a smorgasbord of delightful things to eat are all top reasons to include Bangkok on your travel bucket list.

 Grand Palace / Wat Phra Kaew (Temple of Emerald Buddha)

-Without doubt, the Grand Palace and Wat Phra Kaew (on the same compound), are the most cherished and well known attractions in all of Bangkok.
-The golden palace and temple is a magical display of Thai craftsmanship, and a must see for any first time visitor to the city.
+Without a doubt, the Grand Palace and Wat Phra Kaew (on the same compound), are the most cherished and well-known attractions of things to do in Bangkok.
+The golden palace and temple is a magical display of Thai craftsmanship, and a must see for any first-time visitor to the city.